monymony-public/react-native-tutorial/docs/state-tutorial/redux-tutorial/08-the-end/the-end.md

 ---

 # The end
-We've finally completed my example!
+We've finally completed Multiple Counter example!

 Personally, when I first learn Redux, I thought ' It's hard and so complicate thing and why i have to use Redux?'.